owlto-finance/owlto-sdk/README.md

 ## Get receipt

-1. `bridge.waitReceipt(chainName: string, hash: string)`
+1. `bridge.waitReceipt(fromChainName: string, fromChainHash: string)`

-2. `bridge.getReceipt(chainName: string, hash: string)`
+2. `bridge.getReceipt(fromChainName: string, fromChainHash: string)`

 hash is the transfer transaction hash previously describe.

 waitReceipt wait for the bridge process to be done.
-It will throw error if the hash is not found for 1 minute
+Throw error if the hash is not found for 1 minute or failed

-getReceipt get the bridge process status (processing, successful or failed).
+getReceipt get the bridge process status, Throw error if hash is not found, bridge in progress or failed.

 ## Get pair info